quickdrawsoftware/docs.quickdrawsoftware.com/docs/jitsi-cfn/jitsi-cfn-8-faq.md

 ### Q: When launching the stack, I get the error: "The maximum number of addresses has been reached."

 A: That means you've exceeded your maximum number of Elastic IP addresses for the region (usually 5).
 Remove some EIP's from your account, or use a separate AWS account.

+### Q: Do the setup scripts use the latest version of Jitsi on each launch, or are the images pegged to a specific Jitsi version?

+A: The setup scripts are set to install the latest version of Jitsi on each launch.
+This approach was chosen to ensure compatability with quirks associated with using JWT tokens and CloudFormation dynamic secrets rules.
+If using a specific version of Jitsi is critical to your setup, you should use the post-install script to purge and reinstall the relevant Jitsi packages.